bbruno5/POSTRequest/README.md

   postrequest.pr.send (default op)

-Be very careful when setting this permission, if your in- tents are for send important data values.
+Be very careful when setting this permission, if your intents are for send important data values.

 	DONATE

-I don't made this plugin for gain anything, except facili- ties on my server, but if you donate me any quantity, I will can buy (someday) a new computer.
+I don't made this plugin for gain anything, except facilities on my server, but if you donate me any quantity, I will can buy (someday) a new computer.
 The mine is dying :s But feel free to use without donating ^_^